 How Rare Are Seizures with TMS Therapy?

-The occurrence of seizures during TMS therapy is extremely rare.
-Studies suggest that fewer than 1 in 30,000 TMS treatments lead to a seizure.
-To put this in perspective, the risk of having a seizure due to taking certain antidepressant medications can be higher than the risk with TMS.
+Seizures during TMS therapy are very rare.
+Research shows that less than 1 in 30,000 TMS treatments result in a seizure.
+To clarify, the chance of having a seizure from some antidepressant medications can be greater than the risk associated with TMS.

 Common Side Effects of TMS Therapy

-These side effects are usually mild and go away shortly after treatment.
-Most patients find TMS therapy to be well-tolerated.
+These side effects are generally mild and fade away soon after treatment.
+Most patients find TMS therapy easy to handle.

 Who Should Avoid TMS Therapy?

-• Individuals with Metal Implants: Anyone with metal implants in or around their head, such as cochlear implants or aneurysm clips, should avoid TMS.
-The magnetic fields used in TMS can interfere with these devices.
+- Individuals with Metal Implants: If you have metal implants in or near your head, like cochlear implants or aneurysm clips, you should not have TMS.
+The magnetic fields from TMS can disrupt these devices.

 To keep the risks as low as possible, patients need to follow these guidelines:

-• Inform Your Doctor About Medications: Make sure to tell your doctor about any medications you are taking.
-Your doctor might adjust your treatment plan to minimize the risk of seizures.
+- Inform Your Doctor About Medications: Make sure to tell your doctor about any medications you are taking.
+Your doctor might adjust your treatment plan to minimise the risk of seizures.

 What to Expect if a Seizure Happens During TMS

-If a seizure does occur during TMS therapy, healthcare professionals are trained to handle it immediately.
-The magnetic pulses will be stopped, and the patient will be monitored until the seizure ends.
-In most cases, TMS-induced seizures are short and do not cause lasting harm.
+If a seizure happens during TMS therapy, trained healthcare professionals will respond right away.
+The magnetic pulses will be turned off, and the patient will be watched until the seizure is over.
+Most of the time, seizures caused by TMS are brief and do not lead to long-term damage.

-After a seizure, your healthcare provider may reassess your treatment plan.
-Some patients can continue with TMS after a seizure, while others may need to discontinue treatment.
-The decision will depend on individual risk factors and the severity of the seizure.
+After a seizure, your doctor might review your treatment plan.
+Some patients can keep using TMS after a seizure, while others may need to stop.
+The decision will be based on personal risk factors and how serious the seizure is.

 Benefits of TMS Therapy Outweigh the Risks